naomis-archive/Weather-App/README.md

 # Weather App

 This page uses your current location to get the weather through a [FreeCodeCamp provided API](https://fcc-weather-api.glitch.me).
-You can also search for a location using longitude and latitute coordinates.
+You can also search for a location using longitude and latitude coordinates.

+## Live Version

+This page is currently deployed.
+[View the live website.](https://www.nhcarrigan.com/Weather-App)

 ## Feedback, Bugs, and Contributions